Josef Herman

 Josef Herman OBE RA (3 January 1911 – 19 February 2000), was a highly regarded Polish-British painter who influenced contemporary art, particularly in the United Kingdom.
-His work often depicted workers as its subject and was inherently political.
-He was among more than a generation of eastern European Jewish artists who emigrated to escape persecution and worked abroad.
+He was part of a generation of central and eastern European Jewish refugee artists who emigrated to escape Nazi persecution.
+He saw himself as part of a tradition of European figurative artists who painted working people, a tradition that included Courbet, Millet and Van Gogh, Kathe Kollwitz and the Flemish Expressionist Constant Permeke.
 For eleven years he lived in Ystradgynlais, a mining community in South Wales.

 Biography

 Herman was born in Warsaw into a Polish-Jewish family, on 3 January 1911.
-He attended the Warsaw School of Art, where he trained as a typesetter and graphic designer and then for two years worked briefly as a graphic artist.
+His father, David, was an illiterate shoemaker, his mother was called Sarah Malkah.
+He was the eldest of three children.
+His brother was called Shmiel, his sister was called Zelda.
+Josef grew up speaking Yiddish and he was profoundly influenced by Yiddish culture.
+From 1930 he attended the Warsaw School of Art, where he trained as a typesetter and graphic designer and then for two years worked briefly as a graphic artist.
 In 1938 at the age of 27, Herman left Poland for Brussels.
 He was introduced to many of the prominent artists then working in the city.
-After the beginning of World War II and the German invasion of Belgium, he escaped to France and then to Great Britain.
+After the beginning of World War II and the German invasion of Belgium, he escaped to France and then in 1940 to Great Britain.

-He first lived in Glasgow, where he met fellow artist Jankel Adler and between 1940 and 1943 he contributed to a remarkable wartime artistic renaissance in the city.
-He then moved to London, where he met numerous other European émigrés, such as the Hungarian Michael Peto, with whom he became friends.
-When Peto decided to go into photography after the war, Herman encouraged him in his new endeavour and supported his progress as a photojournalist.
-In 1942 Herman learned through the Red Cross that his entire family had perished in the Warsaw Ghetto.